preciofishbone/OmniaDocsG2/_build/html/_sources/release-notes/6.12/index.rst.txt

 .. image:: wcm-approval-applytoauthorsonly.png

-The Central Image Locations feature in Omnia Admin > Settings > Media Picker has been renamed to Central Media Locations and now also supports new Stream (on SharePoint).
+The Central Image Locations feature in Omnia Admin > Settings > Media Picker has been renamed to Central Media Locations and now supports new Stream (on SharePoint).

 .. image:: centralmedia-newstreamonsharepoint.png

-It is now possible to switch between a page collection of type Flat and Navigation Structure.
+It is now possible to switch between the page collection type Flat and Navigation Structure.

 .. image:: pagecollection-switch-flat-structured.png